navicore/idionautic-agent/README.md

 UNDER CONSTRUCTION
 ===========
-An experimental in APM and observability.
+An experiment in APM and observability.

 This repo creates a webassembly / rust agent that is loaded into a client application via script tags.
 The agent will watch the other js activity and